devLeSilverio/devLeSilverio/README.md

 ## Hello,Welcome to my profile ✨👋

+##### Pleasure, my name is Leticia and I do Analysis and Systems Development at Etec de Peruibe.Let's program !!

 ![I loved flowers!!](https://image.flaticon.com/icons/png/128/2917/2917257.png)

+>"A arte de programar consiste em organizar e dominar a complexidade->Edsger W. Dijkstra"

 <!--
 **devLeSilverio/devLeSilverio** is a ✨🌙 _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.